-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Missouri, you may want to get an exemption certificate, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in Missouri, you may want to get an exemption certificate, or several of them, before you start doing business, as this can save you a lot of time and money.

 It’s a relatively simple process, as detailed in this step-by-step guide.